mbask/fertplan/README.md

-  - **Crop**, this is the name of the crop to be sown and will be used to lookup the its nitrogen demand in table 15.2 (page 63) of the *guidelines* to contribute to **A** component.
+  - **Crop**, this is the name of the crop to be sown and will be used to lookup the its nitrogen demand in table 15.2 (page 63) of the *guidelines* to contribute to **\(f_{N,a}\)** component.
 The name must match one of the following crop names available.
 Partial matching is allowed, provided that the partial string is unique among crop names.
 The allowed crop names is:

 | x                                                                   |
 | :------------------------------------------------------------------ |